 Either way a lot of people love the Nana Petite because it is a fairly simple plant to take care of and keep healthy.
 It is a good low maintenance choice for beginners who are just getting into their first aquarium.
 This plant is so easy to take care of that you don’t even need any dirt or real substrate to keep it alive.

 All About The Anubias Nana Petite

 The Nana Petite is related to other Anubias and the family name they are in is technically known as the Araceae family.
 This plant is native to some parts of Africa, mainly places where there is an abundant source of water for most of the year.
+(You can buy this plant here).
 The way the plant reproduces and grows is through a spreading rhizome.
 In other words you can think of that as the Nana Petites root system.

 People love this plant because it is a good foreground and mid ground plant that doesn’t grow too quickly.
 It slowly grows in width and creeps along nicely to fill out empty areas and small spaces.
 It can take a year or more to grow to its full size of 5 cm.

 Very rarely do the Nana Petites ever grow above 5 cm, but they have on occasion known to get slightly larger, sometimes up to 7 cm.
 Also, the leaves of the plant are about 1 cm wide, making them flow nicely with the movement of the water.
 The rhizomes of the Petite can grow up to 10 cm long.